 4. Backups are Essential

 Have backups on hand for those days when life goes sideways.
 Bagels and cream cheese and peanut butter and jelly fixings have saved me on numerous mornings.

 Don’t let yourself get too hungry.
 Have nuts, seeds, crackers, carrot sticks, or even chocolate readily available to fight off the hunger of the commute home.
 I am sure that you have heard how good dark chocolate is for you with all those antioxidants, so enjoy as needed!

 These five steps have helped in the creation of many healthy lunches.

-Choose your carb.
+Carb.
 Choose complex carbs that are whole grain.
 This will give you added fiber to help digestion and keep you full!
 This can be rice, pasta, potatoes, quinoa, beans, bread, tortilla.

-Choose your treat.
+Treat!
 Fruit, yogurt, trail mix, chocolate, cookies or brownies.
 The thing that makes you smile.
 Everything in moderation, though, that’s the key.

-Kathi Close is a registered Nurse with 40 years of experience in elder care nursing, adult foster homes, ID and DD care, hospice and in-home care as well as several years at a pediatric hospital.
+Kathi Close is a Registered Nurse with 40 years of experience in elder care nursing, adult foster homes, ID and DD care, hospice and in-home care as well as several years at a pediatric hospital.
 Kathi is an expert in advocating for the quality of life, and finds her own quality of life in her family, garden and beekeeping activities.